csiebler/azure-machine-learning-mlops-workshop/pipelines-single-training-step/README.md

 <details>
   <summary>:white_check_mark: See solution!</summary>

-It uses the file `runconfig.yml`, which further defines the step's configuration.
-The runconfig points to `condaDependenciesFile: conda.yml`, which defines the conda enviroment, in which this step is executed in.
+It uses the AML environment `workshop-env` which we created in the first step.
+This environment was created using the `conda.yml`.
 We could have defined all this in Python, but having the conda enviroment in a separate file, allows us to easier test this locally, e.g., by using:

 ```
 conda env create -f conda.yml